Who we are

 Contact our current Library Officer via email.

-Contact Jane via email with any queries.
+Contact Brian via email with any queries.

 A hardcopy newsletter is sent each quarter to all financial members (March, June, September and December).
 This newsletter is a permanent record of Guild events, workshops and news, as well as containing articles on fibre related crafts for future reference.
 Island Yarns also carries advertising.
 See here for rates and article cut off dates.
 You can always email Editor Eva Ruzicka with news about your group, special event or to request a special interest article or feature.